BNasmith/PTForsyth/PTFWorkofChrist.md

 neither God nor man.
 The only alternative, therefore, is that God should reconcile Himself.
-But then is there not something in that which seems a little forced and unnatural ?
-Did God have to compel Himself to change His feeling about us ?
-Did He force Himself to be gracious ?
+But then is there not something in that which seems a little forced and unnatural?
+Did God have to compel Himself to change His feeling about us?
+Did He force Himself to be gracious?
 There is something wrong here surely, some- thing that needs adjustment, explanation, re- statement in some way.

 Are we obliged to suppose that if God did reconcile Himself it was in the sense of changing
-His own heart and affection towards us ?
-I have pointed out that the heart of God towards us, His gracious disposition towards us, was from His own holy eternity ; that grace is of the unchangeable.
+His own heart and affection towards us?
+I have pointed out that the heart of God towards us, His gracious disposition towards us, was from His own holy eternity; that grace is of the unchangeable.
 God in that respect had not to be changed.
-Was He changed at all then ?
+Was He changed at all then?
 If